-The exact same $5 were used to bring value to each person that had it.
+The exact same $5 brought value to each person that had it.
 That same $5 went through 5 different people and created $5 worth of value for each and a total of $25 of value for the group.
-That $5 didn’t get depleted and as it circled around created value for everyone.
+That $5 didn’t deplete and as it circled around and created value for everyone.

-Every time you purchase any good, the money you spend gets cascaded down to the manufacturer, their suppliers, the suppliers of their suppliers, all the workers and so on.
+Every time you purchase any good, the money you spend cascades down to the manufacturer, their suppliers, the suppliers of their suppliers, all the workers and so on.
 You receive the value of the good as a return.

-Money is not only domain of the mega rich
+Money is not only a domain of the mega rich

 The notion that the wealthy people have and somehow hoard all the money so there’s none left for anyone else is absurd.
 This belief assumes that there’s a limited supply of money.
 They keep printing more of the stuff every day.
 Money supply hasn’t been tied to any real asset for decades.

 You can use the same money for years, and years and thousands and thousands of people.
 The more money you have, the more you can put into the circle which means other people have more money to trade for more value.

 When you have money and use it, you and the person you spend it with both have the value.

 I like this notion because it shows a deeper level of wealth mechanics.
 It reveals a lively circular exchange.
 Money or value only changes from one form to another, they are never lost.

 Once I started to look at money in this way I became more mindful about what I exchange my money for.
 When I spend, I have a good feeling of this money going to all the people who created the value in the first place.

 * More about this concept you can find in the book Secrets of the Millionaire Mind: Mastering the Inner Game of Wealth